Faith and Doubt

 by Diane Linsley

-In the book, A Sociable God, Ken Wilber identifies four stages of
+In the book, A Sociable God, philosopher Ken Wilber identifies four

-spiritual development.
-These stages are belief, faith, experience
+stages of spiritual development.
+These stages are belief, faith,

 Stage One: Belief

-Of course, belief itself is not a bad thing.
-Every time you are introduced to a new concept, you have to choose whether or not you want to believe it.
+Each time you are introduced to a new concept, you choose whether or not to believe it.
 All learning begins with belief.
 But it shouldn't end there.

 Stage Two: Faith